The Journey Back to Catholicism

 Faith doesn’t have to exclude mystery.

-As I devoured Catholic book after Catholic book to better understand the faith I had left behind so many years before back in junior high, I realized I wasn’t just “learning about Christianity” – I was returning to Catholicism.
+As I devoured one Catholic book after another to better understand the faith that I had left behind so many years before, I realized I wasn’t just “finally getting answers to my questions” – I was inevitably returning to Catholicism.
 I was returning home.

 And now the Journey continues…